 Accessing our website tells us you are happy to receive all our cookies.
 However you can change your cookie settings at any time.Find out more

-Brand spanking new for the 2017/18 winter season.
+Brand spanking new for the 2017/18 winter season and winner of the World's best new ski chalet 2018 at the World Ski Awards.
 Directly on the slopes, Chalet des Cascades is not just ski in, ski out but built into the piste - arguably the best location in Les Arcs.
 The open plan lounge and dining area has a huge central fireplace as the focal point and a show kitchen to watch how the chefs rustle up your delicious food each evening.
 The height of this room is impressive with windows climbing up the two storey frontage flooding the space with natural light.
 The terrace spills out the from the lounge with panoramic mountain views to enjoy.
 Relaxing around a roaring fire after a day on the slopes can only be topped by having a cup of hot cocoa or a large glass of wine in hand.
 Something we hope you'll enjoy as much as we do.

 As you can ski to and from the ski room door there's absolutely no walking in your ski boots required.
 In the evenings, it's 150m stroll uphill across the snowy piste (so pack your snow boots!) to the centre of Arc 2000, you'll be hitting the après of the village in no time.
 Alternatively, you can relax in the chalet pool and sauna, have some afternoon tea and cake around the fire or catch a movie in the TV lounge before the pre-dinner bubbles and canapes come around.